deepashreeKedia/cs149stanfordasst4/README.md

         output += matmul(transpose(weight[i,j,:,:]), input_shifted)
 ```

+> [!NOTE]
-> Do note that this is just an algorithmic description, and the purpose of this assignment is for you to figure out to map this algorithmic description to an efficient implementation on this hardware!
-Think about how the loops over filter size fit into the loops for computing your tiled matrix multiplication.
+> **This is just an algorithmic description, and the purpose of this assignment is for you to figure out to map this algorithmic description to an efficient implementation on this hardware!** Think about how the loops over filter size fit into the loops for computing your tiled matrix multiplication.
 Consider different ways of rearranging those loops while keeping data locality in mind.
 You’ll want to keep intermediate results in PSUM at all times until the computation for that tile is fully completed, so that each part of the result array in SBUF is written only once.

 ### Max Pool Layer Overview
 Max pooling layers are commonly used in CNNs between successive convolutional layers to reduce the size of the feature maps.
 Not only does this prevent excessively large feature maps which can pose a problem for computational resources, but it also reduces the amount of parameters in the CNN which effectively reduces model overfitting.